core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Group Removal {#group-removal}

-A group can be removed simply by sending a removal message to the location of the group registration resource which was returned when intially registering the group.
+A group can be removed simply by sending a removal message to the location of the group registration resource which was returned when initially registering the group.
 Removing a group MUST NOT remove the endpoints of the group from the RD.

 The removal request interface is specified as follows: